About Abbot Mark

-The monks at Saint Anselm Abbey elected Abbot Mark Cooper, O.S.B., as their new abbot and the chancellor of Saint Anselm College on June 5, 2012.
+On June 5, 2012, the monks of Saint Anselm Abbey elected Abbot Mark Cooper, O.S.B., as their new abbot.
+By virtue of his new position, he also became the Chancellor of Saint Anselm College.

 As the fifth abbot of Saint Anselm Abbey, Abbot Mark serves as the monastic community's religious superior and spiritual leader.
 He is also the highest-ranking administrator as chancellor of the college.

-Part of the historic event included the retirement of Abbot Matthew Leavy, O.S.B. after almost 27 years of service, making him one of the longest serving abbots in the Benedictine Order worldwide.
-Following a sabbatical for rest and renewal, Abbot Matthew will continue to serve the abbey and college in new ways yet to be determined.
+Part of this historic event included the retirement of Abbot Matthew Leavy, O.S.B. after almost 27 years of service, making him one of the longest serving abbots in the Benedictine Order worldwide.

-Abbot Mark begins his new role immediately.
-Previous to the election he managed the college's finances for 33 years and was set to retire as the treasurer and vice president of financial affairs at the end of this month.
+Prior to his election, Abbot Mark managed the abbey and college's finances for 33 years and was set to retire as the treasurer and vice president of financial affairs.
 Abbot Mark professed vows as a member of the Benedictine community at Saint Anselm in 1972 and was ordained to the priesthood in 1976.
 He earned his bachelor's degree in political science in 1971 from Saint Anselm College.
 He earned an M.S.A. in business administration from the University of Notre Dame.
 He studied at Saint John's Seminary in Boston and St. Albert's Seminary in Oakland California.
 He taught at Woodside Priory in California and received an Alumni Award of Merit in 2003 for his contributions to the growth of the college.